The humble collared shirt – a timeless staple of mens 40s fashionJanuary 11, 2019

 Despite the tectonic changes in fashion trends over the past century, the collared shirt managed to become a Mens 40s fashion icon and still remains such, even today.

-When you think about it, shirt collars almost never seem to stand out as “fashion statements” today.
+When you think about it, shirt collars almost never seem to stand out as “fashion statements” today, as they did in 1940s fashion.
 Today’s collared shirt isn’t radically different from what it was in the 1960s or 70s.
 Yet, they were hallmarks of mens 40s fashion trends.
 By just altering the height, length, spread and shape of the tapered ends (points or rounded), collars on the collared shirt drastically transformed how men looked in their shirts.

 The 1940s mens collared shirt

 Shirts have long been a staple in the wardrobes of men for centuries.
 Of course, their styles and designs changed over time.
 Mens 40s fashion included a great selection of shirts, both formal and casual.
 But whether it was a dress shirt you were after, or something for after-office wear, it would typically be a collared shirt that you would wear for the occasion.

 The colours too were starkly different from prior decades.
 While you would certainly find men wearing darker shades, like navy blue and black, mens 40s fashion colour was all about lighter and pastel hues.
 For instance, colours like light blue, cream, white or light pink and tan were commonly in vogue.

 Typically, the collars on the collared shirt that men wore during the 1940s, were available in different shapes and patterns.
 Evolution in fabric technologies, and the availability of better-quality starch, gave mens 40s fashion designers the tools to reinvent the typical shirt collar worn until then.